WasimMdRahman/studio/README.md

-# Firebase Studio
+# ParkWise

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter created using MERN Stack.

 To get started, take a look at src/app/page.tsx.